Anti-Dystopia

 Genre Innovation: Scholars appreciate anti-dystopia as a productive response to dystopian oversaturation, offering new methodological approaches to futures thinking and scenario development.

-Practical Relevance: The framework’s emphasis on action and contradiction resonates with practitioners seeking alternatives to both naive optimism and paralyzing pessimism.
+Practical Relevance: The framework’s emphasis on action and contradiction appeals to practitioners seeking alternatives to both naive optimism and paralyzing pessimism.

 Integration Potential: Anti-dystopia’s connection to solarpunk, climate fiction, and critical futures studies demonstrates its capacity to bridge academic and creative communities.